marco-michel/TimeEvolver/README.md

 ```
 ./main --help
 ```
 The result of time evolution will be stored in a HDF5-file.
-(For the standard choice of parameters, it has the name ``ResultBlackHole_N20_Nm2_K4_C1_DeltaN12_C01_Cm1_maxT10_tol1e-08_samplingStep0.1_m40_fastIntegration0.h5``.)
+For the standard choice of parameters, it has the name ``ResultBlackHole_N20_Nm2_K4_C1_DeltaN12_C01_Cm1_maxT10_tol1e-08_samplingStep0.1_m40_fastIntegration0.h5``.
 It contains the expectation values of the occupation numbers of each of the modes at different times.
+(If HDF5 is not installed, the result will instead be written in .csv-files.)

 ## Usage 2: Examplary Program II

 Furthermore, we provide a second simpler example of two coupled oscillators.
-Provided that our program has been installed to ``TIMEEVOLVER_INSTALL_PATH`` it can also be compiled by following steps
+In order to execute it, navigate to ``cd build/Example`` and type:
 ```
- g++ simpleExample.cpp -I TIMEEVOLVER_INSTALL_PATH/TimeEvolver/include/ -I /opt/intel/oneapi/mkl/latest/include/ -I /usr/include/mkl -L TIMEEVOLVER_INSTALL_PATH/TimeEvolver/lib/ -lTimeEvolver -lHelper -Wl,-rpath=TIMEEVOLVER_INSTALL_PATHTimeEvolver/lib/ -o simpleExample
+./SimpleExample
 ```
-The include directoy for the MKL header might need to be adjusted.
+The expectation values of the occupation numbers of the two oscillators at different times will be written in the files ``output0.csv`` and ``output1.csv``.

 ## Usage 3: Apply TimeEvolver to own Hamiltonian matrix